David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 4. Run "lobsterpincer_spectator.py" from the "LobsterpincerSpectatorForWin" directory and tune the slider values.

-5. Play the game against your opponent.
+5. Play the game against your opponent (the game you play has nothing to do with the "LobsterpincerSpectatorForWin/game_to_be_played.pgn" file, by the way, which is only relevant to data collection).
 At any point during the game, feel free to press 'p' to pause the program, press 'r' to resume the program, or press 'q' to quit the program.

-6. After the game, feel free to use "saved_game.pgn" for postgame analysis.
+6. After the game, feel free to use "saved_game.pgn" (in "LobsterpincerSpectatorForWin") for postgame analysis.

 The video in the [Overview](#overview) section demos the case where `BOARD_CORNERS` is set to `[[0, 0], [1199, 0], [1199, 1199], [0, 1199]]`.
 In this case, manual (predetermined) chessboard detection is used, which accelerates the move-registration process (each move takes at most 6 seconds to register with Intel Core i5-8250U).
 If `BOARD_CORNERS` is set to `None`, automatic (neural-network-based) chessboard detection is used, and each moves takes at most 8 seconds to register with Intel Core i5-8250U.